Restrictions on operations

 When FAA grant assurances pertaining to the airport proprietor's rights expired at the end of 2014, the Town of East Hampton appointed several committees to identify ways to address noise caused by airport operations and to ascertain whether or not the airport could be financially sustainable without additional FAA subsidies.

-Finally, in 2015, the Town of East Hampton adopted four laws intended to provide meaningful noise relief, while minimizing both the impact on users and any potential diversion of traffic to other airports:
+In 2015, the Town of East Hampton adopted four laws to provide meaningful noise relief, while minimizing both the impact on users and any potential diversion of traffic to other airports:

 · Local Law #3 calls for a mandatory nighttime curfew, from 11 p.m. to 7 a.m.